-In the event of a 'high humidity' day as determined by NOAA, the Event Leadership will remind participants of the importance of drinking at least four quarts of water per day.
-Caffeinated drinks such as coffee, soft drinks, and tea are not to be included in the four quart amount.
+In the event of a 'high humidity' day, the Event Leadership will remind participants of the importance of drinking at least four quarts of water per day.
+Caffeinated drinks such as coffee, soft drinks, and tea are not to be included in the four-quart amount.
 All individuals should be advised to use caution when participating in strenuous activities and long hikes.